conda-incubator/conda-store/docs/administration.md

 ### S3 Storage

-All build artifacts from Conda-Store are stored in object storage that behaves S3 like.
+All build artifacts from conda-store are stored in object storage that behaves S3 like.
 S3 traditionally has great performance if you use the cloud provider implementation.

 ## Configuration

-Conda-Store is configured via [Traitlets](https://traitlets.readthedocs.io/en/stable/).
-Originally this configuration was done via command line options but as the options grew this seems untenable.
-Conda-Store server and worker can be launched via configuration easily.
+conda-store is configured via [Traitlets](https://traitlets.readthedocs.io/en/stable/).
+Originally this configuration was done via command line options but as the options grew this seems untenable. conda-store server and worker can be launched via configuration easily.

 ```shell